 What is REM Sleep?

-REM, which stands for “rapid eye movement,” is one of the 4 stages of sleep (along with light, deep and wake) that your body’s sleep cycles consist of.
+REM sleep, which means “rapid eye movement sleep,” is one of the 4 stages of sleep (along with light, deep and wake) that your body’s sleep cycles consist of.
 It is known as the “mentally restorative” stage of sleep when the brain converts short-term memories into long-term ones.
 Your brain is very active during REM sleep and it is when the most vivid dreams occur.

 The following physiological changes occur during the REM stage of sleep: